echo-air-model/echo-air-model.github.io/docs/code_details/concentration_layer.md

 * `crs`: the coordinate reference system associated with the ISRM grid
 * `name`: a string representing the run name preferred by the user
 * `check`: a Boolean indicating whether the program should run, or if it should just check the inputs (useful for debugging)
-* `run_parallel`: a Boolean indicating whether or not to run in parallel
-* `verbose`: a Boolean indicating whether the user wants to run in verbose mode
-* `debug_mode`: a Boolean indicating whether or not to output debug statements

 ### Calculated Attributes
 * `PM25e`, `NH3e`, `VOCe`, `NOXe`, `SOXe`: geodataframes of the emissions (for each pollutant) from that layer re-allocated onto the ISRM grid